DevExpress/testcafe/docs/articles/documentation/reference/plugin-api/reporter.md

 ------------- | ------ | -------------------------------------------------------------
 `name`        | String | The test name.
 `testRunInfo` | Object | The [testRunInfo](#testruninfo-object) object.
 `meta`        | Object | The test metadata.
-See [Specifying Testing Metadata](../../guides/basic-guides/test-organization.md#specify-test-metadata) for more information.
+See [Specify Testing Metadata](../../guides/basic-guides/organize-tests.md#specify-test-metadata) for more information.

 **Example**